NBKRedSpy/QM_SortToTabs/README.md

 ### Data
-The item keys required for the rules will be found in the `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs\DataExport.csv` file.
-It will be created on the game's first run.
+The rules are based on matches to items' identifiers.
+The game exports the data into `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs\DataExport.csv`, which is written on the game start.

-If the data needs to be refreshed, delete the file.
-The next time the game is run, the data will be extracted again.
+If the data needs to be refreshed due to new items or categories being added to the game, delete the file and run the game.

-This file is only for informational purposes and is not used by the mod.
+This file is for the user's reference and not used by the mod.

-## Refresh Key
+## Shortcut Keys
-The refresh key can be found in the config file.
+The refresh and sort keys can be found in the config file.
 Valid keys can be found at the bottom of https://docs.unity3d.com/ScriptReference/KeyCode.html

 ## Rules
-The rules are searched for a match from top to bottom.
+The list of rules is searched for a match from top to bottom.
 First match wins.
 The rules have three optional parts:  Id (ex: army_knife), Type (ex: ArmorRecord), and the SubType (ex: QuestItem).
+Any blank parts will not be used to match an item.

 Any item that does not have a matching rule will not be moved.

-Most rules will only need a single item set.
+Most rules will only need a single identifier set.

 Example rules: